$1.66 Billion in Sales Expected for Camping World Holdings, Inc. (NYSE:CWH) This Quarter

-Equities research analysts forecast that Camping World Holdings, Inc. (NYSE:CWH – Get Rating) will post $1.66 billion in sales for the current fiscal quarter, according to Zacks Investment Research.
-Five analysts have made estimates for Camping World’s earnings, with estimates ranging from $1.42 billion to $1.74 billion.
-Camping World reported sales of $1.56 billion during the same quarter last year, which indicates a positive year-over-year growth rate of 6.4%.
-The business is scheduled to issue its next earnings results on Tuesday, May 3rd.
+Brokerages forecast that Camping World Holdings, Inc. (NYSE:CWH – Get Rating) will report $1.66 billion in sales for the current quarter, Zacks reports.
+Five analysts have issued estimates for Camping World’s earnings, with estimates ranging from $1.42 billion to $1.74 billion.
+Camping World reported sales of $1.56 billion during the same quarter last year, which would suggest a positive year-over-year growth rate of 6.4%.
+The business is scheduled to report its next earnings report on Tuesday, May 3rd.

-According to Zacks, analysts expect that Camping World will report full year sales of $7.26 billion for the current year, with estimates ranging from $7.05 billion to $7.46 billion.
-For the next year, analysts forecast that the company will post sales of $7.42 billion, with estimates ranging from $7.11 billion to $7.58 billion.
-Zacks’ sales calculations are a mean average based on a survey of sell-side analysts that cover Camping World.
+On average, analysts expect that Camping World will report full year sales of $7.26 billion for the current year, with estimates ranging from $7.05 billion to $7.46 billion.
+For the next year, analysts anticipate that the company will post sales of $7.42 billion, with estimates ranging from $7.11 billion to $7.58 billion.
+Zacks’ sales calculations are an average based on a survey of research firms that cover Camping World.

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, March 29th.
-Investors of record on Monday, March 14th will be issued a dividend of $0.625 per share.
-The ex-dividend date is Friday, March 11th.
-This is a positive change from Camping World’s previous quarterly dividend of $0.50.
-This represents a $2.50 annualized dividend and a dividend yield of 8.30%.
-Camping World’s payout ratio is 33.39%.

-In other Camping World news, CEO Marcus Lemonis bought 2,695 shares of Camping World stock in a transaction on Friday, December 17th.
-The shares were purchased at an average cost of $37.09 per share, with a total value of $99,957.55.
-The acquisition was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, CFO Karin L. Bell sold 8,838 shares of the business’s stock in a transaction that occurred on Wednesday, December 8th.
-The stock was sold at an average price of $42.00, for a total transaction of $371,196.00.
-The disclosure for this sale can be found here.
-Insiders own 45.60% of the company’s stock.
+In other news, CFO Karin L. Bell sold 8,838 shares of the firm’s stock in a transaction dated Wednesday, December 8th.
+The shares were sold at an average price of $42.00, for a total value of $371,196.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, CEO Marcus Lemonis purchased 2,695 shares of the stock in a transaction dated Friday, December 17th.
+The stock was purchased at an average price of $37.09 per share, for a total transaction of $99,957.55.
+The disclosure for this purchase can be found here.
+Company insiders own 45.60% of the company’s stock.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-Geneos Wealth Management Inc. lifted its position in shares of Camping World by 413.2% in the 4th quarter.
-Geneos Wealth Management Inc. now owns 621 shares of the company’s stock worth $25,000 after purchasing an additional 500 shares during the period.
-Rise Advisors LLC acquired a new position in shares of Camping World in the 4th quarter worth approximately $28,000.
-Northern Oak Wealth Management Inc. grew its position in Camping World by 286.8% during the second quarter.
-Northern Oak Wealth Management Inc. now owns 735 shares of the company’s stock valued at $30,000 after buying an additional 545 shares during the period.
-Dark Forest Capital Management LP bought a new position in Camping World during the third quarter valued at about $40,000.
-Finally, DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main bought a new position in Camping World during the fourth quarter valued at about $40,000.
-80.95% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently added to or reduced their stakes in the stock.
+Geneos Wealth Management Inc. boosted its stake in Camping World by 413.2% in the 4th quarter.
+Geneos Wealth Management Inc. now owns 621 shares of the company’s stock worth $25,000 after purchasing an additional 500 shares in the last quarter.
+Rise Advisors LLC acquired a new stake in Camping World in the 4th quarter worth approximately $28,000.
+Northern Oak Wealth Management Inc. boosted its stake in Camping World by 286.8% in the 2nd quarter.
+Northern Oak Wealth Management Inc. now owns 735 shares of the company’s stock worth $30,000 after purchasing an additional 545 shares in the last quarter.
+Dark Forest Capital Management LP acquired a new stake in Camping World in the 3rd quarter worth approximately $40,000.
+Finally, DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main acquired a new stake in Camping World in the 4th quarter worth approximately $40,000.
+Institutional investors own 80.95% of the company’s stock.

 Camping World Holdings, Inc operates as a retailer of recreational vehicles (RV) and related products and services.
 It operates through the following segments: Good Sam Services & Plans; and RV & Outdoor Retail.
 The Good Sam Services & Plans segment consists of programs, plans and services that are geared towards protecting, insuring and promoting the RV lifestyle.